 cabozantinib (Cometriz, Cabometyx) — Exelixis

 Cabozantinib is US FDA approved for metastatic medullary thyroid cancer (as Cometriq) and renal cell carcinoma (as Cabometyx).
-It has shown ability to overcome crizotinib resistance in ROS1+ cancer in early studies, but the required dosage makes the drug difficult to take due to side effects.
-Memorial Sloan Kettering has been running a Phase 2 clinical trial since 2012 to explore the effectiveness of cabozantinib for ROS1+ non-small cell lung cancer.
+It has shown ability to overcome crizotinib resistance in ROS1+ cancer in early studies, particularly the G2032R on-target resistance mutation.
+However, the required dosage makes the drug difficult to tolerate for more than about 2 months.
+Memorial Sloan Kettering has been running a Phase 2 clinical trial since 2012 to explore the effectiveness of cabozantinib for ROS1+ non-small cell lung cancer, and reported discouraging results in a poster at WCLC 2019.

 - Cabozantinib overcomes crizotinib resistance in ROS1 fusion-positive cancer.